mysociety/composite_uk_imd/readme.md

 As in the original paper, England and Scotland have a similar distribution, Wales is on average slightly more deprived, and Northern Ireland is mostly contained in the bottom half of the overall deprivation scale.
-This is broadly similar to the previous iteration of the model, where 36.6% of NI population were in the bottom quintile compared to 28% in this model.
+For comparsion to the previous model, 37% of NI population were in the bottom overall quintile compared to 27% in this model.

 The GB distribution (generated using Income and Employment) is similar to the UK distributions: